 As per the stated values, Islamabad is the most expensive city to live in, while Peshawar is ranked as the cheapest in terms of living costs.
 Living costs in Lahore can also be noticed to be on the higher side, while the living cost in Karachi is not as much as in other big cities.

 The cost of living across the country is nearly the same, except for Islamabad, which is slightly more expensive as compared to other cities in Pakistan.
-The overall cost of living, however, depends largely on your living standards, preferences, and family needs.
+However, the overall cost of living depends largely on your living standards, preferences, and family needs.

-Here are some FAQS related to cost of livung in Pakistan
+Here are some FAQS related to cost of living in Pakistan

 How much does it cost to live comfortably in Pakistan?

 The cost of living in Pakistan depends on various factors such as location, lifestyle choices, and personal preferences.
 A comfortable lifestyle can be maintained with a monthly budget that covers expenses for accommodation, food, transportation, healthcare, education, and leisure activities.

 How much salary is required to live in Pakistan?

 The salary required to live in Pakistan varies based on individual circumstances and the desired standard of living.
 Factors such as location, family size, and personal expenses contribute to the overall cost of living.
 It is advisable to have a salary that covers basic necessities and allows for saving and financial stability.

 Is 50k a good salary in Pakistan?